Gonumalik06/eth/README.md

 Create a New File:

-In the left sidebar, click on the "+" icon to create a new file.
+o In the left sidebar, click on the "+" icon to create a new file.

-Name your file MyToken.sol.
+o Name your file MyToken.sol.

 Paste the Solidity Code: